jeremyikwuje/monierate-website/src/blog/blockroll-global-banking-for-african-freelancers.md

 -   Multi-Currency Wallet: Hold NGN, USD, EUR, USDC, USDT in one secure wallet.

--   Instant Global Payments: Receive payments from anywhere in the world and convert instantly to your preferred currency, plus for free or zero fees for stablecoins transactions.
+-   Instant Global Payments: Receive payments from anywhere in the world and convert instantly to your preferred currency, plus for free or zero fees for stablecoin transactions.

 -   Virtual USD Card: Pay for online services and subscriptions in USD or USDC without high conversion fees.